-3. (15 points) Decision Trees and Random Forests - Experiments with real data Adult (Census Income) Dataset from UCI Machine Learning Repository
+3. (15 points) Decision Trees - Experiments with real data

+Adult (Census Income) Dataset from UCI Machine Learning Repository

 After working through the toy example, let's work with a more realistic dataset.
 The Adult Dataset (Blake and Merz, 1998) was extracted from the 1994 Census database.
 The prediction task here is to determine whether a person makes over 50K a year.
-What makes this dataset interesting is: out of 48842 samples, it has about 24% positive (income >50K) and 76% negative (income <= 50K) samples; some of the features have missing values (marked by '?') and there are 6 continuous and 8 categorical features.
-These observations make it a good candidate for a Decision Tree based approach to classification.
+Out of 48,842 samples, it has about 24% positive (income >50K) and 76% negative (income <= 50K) samples; some of the features have missing values (marked by '?') and there are 4 continuous and 8 categorical features.